 - Whenever the Madolche die, they are shuffled back into the deck instead.
 (The Madolche Chateau Field Spell improves this ability, returning their cards to the player's hand instead.)
 This indicates their Sugar Bowl nature.

 - Tri-Wight, which shows three Skull Servants crawling out of the grave to fight again.
 It is supposed to show that death is not a permanent thing for them.

-- The Dark Eldar Haemonculi are so good at fleshcrafting they can bring themselves back from the dead.
-Unfortunately, it's not entirely risk-free, and some have gotten so addicted to the experience they are now completely batshit insane (not that anyone notices, in 40K it just makes them better).
+- The Dark Eldar Haemonculi are so good at fleshcrafting they can bring themselves (and others, for a price) back from the dead.
+Unfortunately, it's not entirely guaranteed to work nor risk free.
+One notorious haemonculus has gotten so addicted to the experience that he is now completely batshit insane (not that anyone notices, in 40K it just makes them better).

-- Kharn the Betrayer was thought dead, but was brought back by his patron god Khorne so he could continue spilling blood and taking skulls.
+- Kharn the Betrayer was once impaled and left for dead.
+When he was recovered, he was presumed dead but survived to make a full recovery.
+It's unclear whether he was just that tough or was brought back by his patron god Khorne so he could continue spilling blood and taking skulls.